Throughout past month, I have been lucky enough to experience two very different parts of Mexico in two very different ways.

 - Free food and endless drinks means constant overeating, unnecessary indulging, and sweet sugary slushy alcoholic beverage breakfasts.
 The buffets aren’t always fresh and North American cuisine fills the menu.
 There is no authenticity here, folks.

 - You can never trust anyone.
 My friend’s camera was stolen; mine broken.
-The maids came into our room more often than necessary.
 When making purchases, it’s imperative to haggle, but you’ll probably still get ripped off.
-With so much poverty and corruption, stealing is simply survival of the fittest.
-The people doing the dirty deeds have no conscious or remorse, so keep your valuables close.

 - Resorts are secluded and Americanized.
 We left the resort once, by taxi, to go down a shopping street.
 That’s all I saw of Playa del Carmen: one evening hour.
 I could have been anywhere in the world with palm trees and sunshine.